 Statutory Maternity Benefit lasts for 26 weeks.
 An additional 16 weeks unpaid leave can also be taken by the employee.
 At least 2 weeks and no more than 16 weeks of maternity leave must be taken before the end of the week in which baby is due.

 Maternity Benefit is taxable for all claimants.
-As with all Department of Social Protection benefits, it will not be subject to USC or PRSI.
+As with all Department of Employment Affairs & Social Protection (DEASP) payments, it is not subject to USC or PRSI.

 Health and Safety Benefit, payable to pregnant or breastfeeding mothers, is a form of Maternity Benefit and is also be subject to the same tax rules as Maternity Benefit.

-The taxation of Maternity Benefit, Adoptive Benefit and Health & Safety Benefit will be taxed by Revenue by simply reducing an employee's tax credits and SRCOP.
+Maternity Benefit, Adoptive Benefit and Health & Safety Benefit payments are taxed by Revenue, Revenue simply reduce an employee's tax credits and standard rate cut off points.

-Employers will be advised of the adjusted tax credits and cut-off points on employer tax credit certificates (P2Cs).
-Therefore it is important that employers import/apply the new tax credits and SRCOP immediately upon receipt.
+Employers will be advised of the adjusted tax credits and cut off points on employer tax credit certificates (P2Cs).
+Therefore, it is important that employers import/apply the new Tax Credit Certificates/P2Cs immediately upon receipt.

-Employers do not make any additional adjustment to attempt to deduct tax from the maternity benefit payments issued by DSP.
+Employers should not make any additional adjustment to attempt to deduct tax from the Maternity Benefit payments issued by DEASP.

 1) Click ‘Payroll’ on the menu bar and select the relevant employee’s name in the summary view.